wPlachno/woodchipper-templates/README.md

 For ease of communication, we will give these sequences names: `start_sequence` is '@{', `delimiter` is '|', `text_trigger` is '}{{', and `end_sequence` is '}}'.

 ### Interface
 Using Python, we can easily generate a basic CLI: 'py wctmp.py table.md', the script call with a single control file.
 The target file should be the file with the control tokens.
-Our interface should allow a list of control files.
+Our interface should eventually allow a list of control files.
 The output should be relatively simple, configurable with a verbosity flag.
 0 means no output, 1 means just `success`/`fail`, 2 should include the file names, and 3 should print out all files involved.
 There should also be a command line flag, `debug`, for marking that no files should be created or modified, for debugging the users control files.